 - Buildings shall be juxtaposed and / or avoid regular, straight building lines in order to avoid a suburban layout.
 This reflects the traditional character of the village, particularly within the historic core where buildings are set at different angles to the road, with juxtaposed roof slopes a key feature of views into the village. - The development shall use the highest standards of natural stone and slate materials.
 As a local example, the material used in the development shall be of a standard not less than the Lidget Croft development opposite Bradley Village Hall.
 A variety of natural slate / stone slate roofing materials may be used in order to provide diversity. - A variety of hard surfacing materials appropriate to the character of the village should be used in the development rather than just tarmac. - A variety of boundary treatments for new houses on the site shall be used to add to the character of the development and reflect the character of the village.
 Within the village, boundary treatments vary from dry and wet stone walls, walls with railings atop, hedges etc. - The majority of houses should incorporate chimneys.
 The majority of historic properties within the village have chimneys and this is a feature of views into the village. - The internal layout of the site should be designed in such a way as to minimise cars dominating the development.
-This may be done through: - Ensuring that all houses have sufficient levels of off-road car parking; - Off-setting garages attached to the sides of houses, behind their frontages, allowing cars to park at the side of rather than in front of houses; Incorporating measures to prevent or discourage on-street/on-kerb parking - The use of tree planting within gardens and within roadside positions - As part of the site's development a hard surfaced public footway should be provided adjacent to Skipton Road.
-The footway should run from the south-eastern corner of the field to a point opposite the entrance sign to Bradley village along Skipton Road.
+This may be done through: - Ensuring that all houses have sufficient levels of off-road car parking; - Off-setting garages attached to the sides of houses, behind their frontages, allowing cars to park at the side of rather than in front of houses; Incorporating measures to prevent or discourage on-street/on-kerb parking - The use of tree planting within gardens and within roadside positions - As part of the site's development a hard surfaced public footway should be provided along the entire Skipton Road site frontage.
+Subject to viability assessment the footway should be continued along Skipton Road from the site's north western boundary to a point opposite the entrance sign to Bradley village (as identified on the Village Inset Map of the Parish wide Policies map).
 This will allow a safe off road walking route for pedestrians alongside part of Skipton Road, which is relatively well-used by pedestrians, despite there being no footway at present.
 The length of footway will contribute to the long-term aspiration to provide a safe walking route from the village to the southern edge of Skipton. - A planning application for the site shall be accompanied by a Landscape Visual Impact Assessment (applying the Landscape Institute's Guidance GLVIA3 or other industry recognised methodology demonstrating how the development has been designed to take into account views from roads and footpaths in the local area.
-In particular it should be demonstrated that: - The design of the site ensures that roads within it, as well as parked cars, are screened from external view by buildings where possible - Appropriate boundary treatments to the site are used, predominately dry stone walls. - Planning applications shall also include a site specific flood risk assessment and set out appropriate mitigation measures including Sustainable Urban Drainage Systems to ensure the site does not increase surface run off rates during periods of peak rainfall.
+In particular it should be demonstrated that: - The design of the site ensures that roads within it, as well as parked cars, are screened from external view by buildings where possible; - Appropriate boundary treatments to the site are used, predominately dry stone walls; - Planning applications shall also include a site specific flood risk assessment and set out appropriate mitigation measures including Sustainable Urban Drainage Systems to ensure the site does not increase surface run off rates during periods of peak rainfall.